 Read more about treating bladder cancer.

 Who is affected?

-About 10,000 people are diagnosed with bladder cancer every year and it's the tenth most common cancer in the UK.
+About 10,000 people are diagnosed with bladder cancer every year and it's the 11th most common cancer in the UK.

 The condition is more common in older adults, with most new cases diagnosed in people aged 60 and above.

 Bladder cancer is also more common in men than in women, possibly because in the past, men were more likely to smoke and work in the manufacturing industry.